big-data-lab-umbc/aws-automation/README.md

 ## Table of Contents

 - CPU Executions: The machine learning application in following pages uses a decision tree based cloud property retrieval from remote sensing data.
+Involved software packages include Python 3.6, scikit-learn and Dask.
   - Web-based
     - [Web based approach to run the example on a single CPU without docker](./cpu-example/Web_based_single_CPU_example_with_script.md)
     - [Web based approach to run the example on multi-CPUs without docker](./cpu-example/Web_based_multi_CPUs_example_with_script.md)